dldevinc/django-flatly/README.md

 ### Template root

 `django-flatly` based on Django's `get_template` function.
-So, any user can access any template on your website.
-You can restrict access to certain templates by adding the following:
+So, user can access any template on your website.
+You can restrict access to certain templates by adding the path prefix to the template name before search:

 ```python
 FLATLY_TEMPLATE_ROOT = 'flatly'
 ```

-By adding the above configuration `django-flatly` will add specified path prefix to the template name before search.

 Note that `flatly` folder can be located in both root and application template directories.